Decision Guide

 What's the difference between PAXG and XAUT?

 Both are 1:1 gold-backed tokens, but they differ in issuer, regulation, and custody.
-PAXG is issued by Paxos (NYDFS-regulated, Brink's London vaults, Ethereum only).
-XAUT is issued by Tether (offshore, Swiss vaults, Ethereum + Tron).
+PAXG is issued by Paxos; verify its current legal terms, reserve evidence, supported protocols, official contracts, redemption, and exit at primary sources.
+XAUT is issued under Tether Gold's terms.
+Verify the current legal entity, reserve evidence, official protocols and contracts, custody, redemption, and exit at primary sources before acting.
 The choice comes down to whether you prioritize regulatory oversight or chain flexibility.